Robin Weiss

-Robert Anthony "Robin" Weiss (born 20 February 1940) is a British molecular biologist, Emeritus Professor of Viral Oncology at University College London and a member of the Nuffield Council on Bioethics.
-His research has focused on retroviruses and he is noted for important discoveries related to HIV.
-He is a Fellow of the Royal Society and an Honorary Fellow of the Royal College of Physicians.
-In 2001 he was awarded the M. W. Beijerinck Prize for Virology for his work on retroviruses.
-In 2007 he was awarded the Ernst Chain Prize for pioneering "our understanding of HIV and AIDS".
+Robert Anthony "Robin" Weiss (20 February 1940 – 27 February 2026) was a British molecular biologist, and an influential scientist in virology and cancer biology.
+His research was focused on retroviruses and he was noted for important discoveries related to HIV.
+He was a Fellow of the Royal Society and an Honorary Fellow of the Royal College of Physicians.
+In 2001, he was awarded the M. W. Beijerinck Prize for Virology for his work on retroviruses.
+In 2007, he was awarded the Ernst Chain Prize for pioneering "our understanding of HIV and AIDS".
+He was Emeritus Professor of Viral Oncology at University College London and a member of the Nuffield Council on Bioethics.
+He was also editor-in-chief of the British Journal of Cancer until 2005.

+Early life and education

+Weiss was born in London, England on 20 February 1940.
+He identified as ethnically Jewish and agnostic.
+His parents were Hans Weiss, a businessman, and his wife Stefanie Löwinsohn, secular German-Jewish refugees who had arrived in the UK in 1935.

+Weiss was educated at Abbotsholme School, Staffordshire and read Zoology at University College London (UCL).
+He remained at UCL for his PhD under the supervision of Michael Abercrombie FRS.

+Career

+Weiss worked at the Imperial Cancer Research Fund (now Cancer Research UK), researching leukaemia and sarcoma viruses.
+He became director at The Institute of Cancer Research (ICR), London in 1980 until 1989, after which he continued as director of research for a further nine years.
+While at ICR, Weiss "made discoveries that reshaped our understanding of retroviruses, HIV and virus-associated cancers".

+In 1999, he was appointed Professor of Viral Oncology at University College London.
+Until 2005, Weiss was editor-in-chief of the British Journal of Cancer.
+His successor, A. L. Harris, states that Weiss showed "clear vision in developing the British Journal of Cancer into [a] multidisciplinary journal with a focus on research that aims to deliver benefits to cancer patients".

 Research

+Diagram of the Phylogeny of Retroviruses.
+Robin A Weiss (2006).
+CC-BY-3.0 Unported.

-His research has focused on retroviruses, initially as a means of understanding T-cell leukemia and other cancers, which may be caused by retroviruses.
+Weiss's research was focused on retroviruses, initially as a means of understanding T-cell leukemia and other cancers, which may be caused by retroviruses.
 A break-through discovery in 1971 was that the retroviral genome in chickens follows the rules of Mendelian inheritance.

 Later his work moved on to HIV, also a retrovirus, and made several new important discoveries, most notably identifying CD4 on lymphocytes as the binding receptor for HIV.
+Weiss collaborated on research with the Gates Foundation on the development of a HIV vaccine.
+He contributed to the development of an assay for HIV antibodies which enabled diagnostic tests and screening for blood donors.
+He also investigated viral threats such SARS and the role of viruses in xenotransplantation.